Disney After Hours at Magic Kingdom Review (Is It Worth It?)

-In this article, we visit Magic Kingdom for Disney After Hours, an extra-ticketed event that’s offered on select evenings throughout the year.
+This article reviews Magic Kingdom After Hours, an extra-ticketed event offered on select evenings throughout the year.
 We’ll discuss whether or not Disney After Hours at Magic Kingdom is worth the cost, and I’ll provide a detailed walk-through of our experience.

 What is Disney After Hours at Magic Kingdom?